 Now find your past electricity bills, or use your utility's website, and locate your home's total annual consumption in kWhrs.
-According to the US Energy Information Agency, the average Pennsylvania residence consumes 10,400 kWhrs; so let's use the round number of 10,000 kWhrs for the rest of this example.
+According to the US Energy Information Agency, the average Pennsylvania residence consumes 10,400 kWhrs3; so let's use a round number of 10,000 kWhrs for the rest of this example.
 To avoid over-sizing, we don't want your PV system annual production to exceed this amount.

 It is important to know that nearly all PV modules sold in the US are tested and rated by one or more independent laboratories for their capacity to produce electricity.
-The ratings are in units of "wattsdc" or in other words, when there is full sunshine on the module it will produce its rated quantity of watts in direct current (DC) electricity.
-Most of the modules targeted for the residential market today come with a rating of between 230 and 340 wattsdc.
-For this example, we will use modules that are rated at 250 wattsdc, since these are likely to be among the least expensive.
+The ratings are in units of "watts{de}" or in other words, when there is full sunshine on the module it will produce its rated quantity of watts in direct current (DC) electricity.
+Most of the modules targeted for the residential market today come with a rating of between 250 and 345 watts{dc}.
+For this example, we will use modules that are rated at 250 watts{dc}, since these are likely to be among the least expensive.
 The next question is: how many PV modules do you need to generate 10,000 kWhr of electricity in a year?

 Production will vary with weather, especially clouds and snowfall.
-But we have a simple rule of thumb based on experience from the local installers and existing system owners for an average system: For every one wattdc of rated capacity, a PV array in our area will generally yield approximately 1000 watt-hours, or one kWhr, of electricity annually.
-Alternatively for those so inclined, there is a web-based modeling tool called PVWatts that takes into account decades of weather station and satellite monitoring across the country.
-PVWatts shows (see example on the last page) that for a perfectly oriented and completely unshaded PV system in Honesdale PA, every one wattdc of PV capacity will produce 1178 watt-hours (or 1.178 kWhrs) of electricity during an "average weather" year.
+But we have a simple rule of thumb based on experience from the local installers and existing system owners for an average system: For every one watt{dc} of rated capacity, a PV array in our area will generally yield approximately 1000 watt-hours, or one kWhr, of electricity annually.
+Alternatively for those so inclined, there is a web-based modeling tool called PVWatts4 that takes into account decades of weather station and satellite monitoring across the country.
+PVWatts shows (see example on the last page) that for a perfectly oriented and completely unshaded PV system in Honesdale PA, every one watt{dc} of PV capacity will produce 1262 watt-hours

+(or 1.262 kWhrs) of electricity during an "average weather" year.
 If your site is more than 10-20% away from prefect, then you should use the PVWatts model to determine the appropriate yield factor for your situation/location (see page 5 for how-to instructions).

-So for the example house load of 10,000 kWhrs, when divided by our rule of thumb yield factor of 1000, that equals to 10,000 wattsdc, or 10 kWdc, of PV capacity required to match the annual electricity consumption.
+So for the example house load of 10,000 kWhrs, when divided by our rule of thumb yield factor of 1000, that equals to 10,000watts{dc}, or 10kW{dc}, of PV capacity required to match the annual electricity consumption.
 Since each module produces 250 watts, we will therefore need $10000 \div 250 = 40$ modules (round up, if needed).
 If we were to choose more efficient modules, then this number would be smaller (and the array would use a smaller space on your roof).
-But what matters to us is how this will affect the cost.
+But what matters for this discussion is how this will affect the cost.